 The winning submission is a photograph by Elisa Caporaletti, from her essay, “Connession,” which presents the idea of the crucial importance that mobile devices play in our lives.

 Elisa’s image struck me with its natural, haunting contrast and simple composition that I feel captures the emotional and physical crisis in a way that is relatable, authentic, and free of clichés.
 And it looks beautiful on paper.

-Her image will be featured on the front page of the upcoming zine Monochrome (introduced here).
+Her image will be featured on the front page of the upcoming issue of Monochrome.

 Along with Elisa’s, works by Martin Beech, merimies, norayr, Sona Manukyan, Niño Expectante a la espalda de nadie, Kitja, Paul G., Lorenzo Stolfi, M. Fohl, and Paulo Monteiro are selected to be a part of the publication.

-All proceeds from sales of the zine will go to benefit a charity.
+All proceeds from sales will go to benefit a charity.

 Thank you, everyone!
 I will be in touch with all of the participants individually to confirm the details.